ingalls apprentice school

 generation

 Since 1952, the Apprentice School has produced more than 4,000 graduates in support of Ingalls’ operational needs.
-The program involves comprehensive two- to four-year curriculum for students interested in shipbuilding careers.
-More than 1,500 apprentice alumnae fill approximately 50 different types of jobs at Ingalls, from pipe welders to senior executives.
-Over 60 members of our faculty and staff deliver instructions for our programs and over 120 course offerings that enable apprentices to gain not only the skills, knowledge and pride of workmanship, but also the educational foundation and personal qualities needed to fully meet the challenges of a shipbuilding career.
+The program involves comprehensive three- to four-year curriculum for students interested in shipbuilding careers.
+Our graduates have held many types of positions from pipe welders to senior executives.
+Our faculty and staff deliver instructions for our programs and course offerings that enable apprentices to gain not only the skills, knowledge and pride of workmanship, but also the educational foundation and personal qualities needed to fully meet the challenges of a shipbuilding career.

 Focus on Values: Citizenship, Scholarship, Leadership, Craftsmanship